Top of page

 Responsibilities for Curriculum Intern 1:

-• Assist in creating and maintaining a digital repository of on-demand courses, in-person and online training materials, and downloadable resources
+• Maintain digital repositories of on-demand courses, in-person and online training materials, and downloadable resources

 • Support the development of new training material through a mix of independent research and engagement with subject matter experts (SMEs)